How Hyper-Datafication Impacts the Sustainability Costs in Frontier AI: Methodology

-To assess social and labour costs, we conducted an online questionnaire targeting data workers in Kenya.
+To assess social and labour costs, we conducted an online survey targeting data workers in Kenya, administered via a questionnaire. \looseness=-1

+{\bf Questionnaire design and administration.} The questionnaire was designed to address gaps in literature by examining critical aspects of data work, formulated as research questions covering demographics, working conditions, exposure to graphic content, and employment relationships with large technology companies.
+It was developed in accordance with established principles of questionnaire design~\cite{roopa2012questionnaire} and questions were kept concise and written in plain English to ensure accessibility.
+The questionnaire was developed by members of the research team and independently reviewed by others prior to deployment to ensure clarity and alignment with the study's objectives.
+The final questionnaire comprised ten questions and is provided in Appendix~\ref{app:questionnaire}.
+It was administered via an online form and distributed through a messaging application to data workers who had voluntarily joined the channel organised by a local data workers' collective.
+Data collection took place in December~2025.

 {\bf Participants.} The final sample includes 134 respondents located in Kenya.
 The sample comprises 57~females and 77~males, predominantly aged 20-40 years, with most reporting at least four years of experience.
 Respondents were informed about the study's purpose and how their data would be used.
-They were free to participate and stop the survey at any time and were unpaid.
+They were not compensated, as institutional policy precludes participant payment.
+The survey was designed to take around five minutes to complete and the participants were free to participate and stop the survey at any time.

-{\bf Data collection.} We administered an English-language questionnaire via an online form and distributed it via the messaging application Telegram to data workers who had voluntarily joined the Telegram channel organised by a local data workers' collective.
-Data collection took place in December~2025.
-The questionnaire comprised ten questions covering demographics, working conditions, exposure to graphic content, and employment relationships with large technology companies.
-The complete questionnaire is provided in Appendix~\ref{app:questionnaire}.

 {\bf Data analysis.} We computed descriptive statistics and pairwise associations across working hours, experience, salary, exposure to graphic content, and employment type.
 Some questions allowed free-text responses, which, in a few cases, were used to harmonise categories.
-Free-text responses that could not be mapped consistently to the catergories were excluded.
+Free-text responses that could not be mapped consistently to the categories were excluded.
 Detailed preprocessing decisions and complete raw counts are reported in Appendix~\ref{app:questionnaire_raw_counts}.